-Your Direct Connection to Medicare Data through the SPOT not only safeguards proprietary and protected health information (PHI) but also offers providers the advantage and versatility of faster access to Medicare data online:
+The SPOT not only safeguards proprietary and protected health information (PHI) but also offers providers the advantage and versatility of faster access to:

-- Claim Status – check the status of your Medicare claim by line item and view related payment and claims information.
+- Claim Status – check the status of Medicare claims and view any related payment information.

-- Benefits/Eligibility – verify a beneficiary’s eligibility status and view his/her benefits data regarding deductibles/caps, preventive services, plan coverage, inpatient/hospice, and Medicare secondary payer (MSP) coverage.
+- Benefits/Eligibility – verify a beneficiary’s eligibility status and view his/her benefits data regarding deductibles/caps, preventive services, plan coverage, inpatient, hospice/home health, and Medicare secondary payer (MSP) coverage.

-- Payment History – search your Medicare claims history for payment information by date, check number, of for the last three payments.
+- Payment History – search Medicare claims history for provider payment information by issue date or by check number.

-- Data Reports – analyze your billing patterns and improve your bottom line with detailed data compiled from comparative billing reports (CBR) and provider data summary (PDS) reports.
+- Data Analysis – analyze billing patterns and improve the provider’s bottom line with detailed data compiled from the provider data summary (PDS) report.